 MAJOR PROFESSIONAL ACTIVITIES

-- "Methalogical" cycle on Titan, which explains the origin, source, loss, evaporation, and rain of methane on Titan.
-The cycle of methane on Titan is similar to the hydrological cycle on Earth.
+- Methane cycle on Titan, based on the data collected by the Cassini-Huygens mission.
+The cycle reveals plausible scenarios for the origin, loss, surface evaporation, and rain/snow-out of methane on Titan, and that Titan's global cycle of methane is similar to the hydrological cycle on Earth.
 Methane is also critical to the maintenance of a stable atmosphere of nitrogen on Titan.

 - Photochemical stability of the Martian atmosphere, including the role of catalytic heterogeneous processes.

-- First ever determination of the molecular hydrogen density height profile in the earth's atmosphere, which has important implications for evolution of atmospheres.
+- First ever determination of the molecular hydrogen density height profile in the earth's upper atmosphere, which has important implications for the evolution of planetary atmospheres.

 Solar System Exploration Missions Co-Investigator and Science Team Member

-Sushil Atreya has played a key role on a number of planetary spacecraft missions of the US, Europe, Japan and the former Soviet Union, in several cases starting from concept development to their fruition.
-He has been a staunch advocate of entry probe missions to the giant planets.
-A select list of Sushil Atreya's involvement in missions is given below.
+Sushil Atreya has played a key role on a number of solar system exploration missions of NASA, ESA, JAXA, and the former Soviet Union, starting with pre-proposal concept development in many instances.
+A select list of Sushil Atreya's planetary spacecraft mission experience is given below.

 Guest Observer/Investigator on ISO, HST, Spitzer, IRTF, CFHT, IUE, VLA, and OAO/Copernicus: various years since 1975.
 Planetary Science Laboratory Homepage